Busa language (Mande): Names

 or Bussanchi).
-This is extremely similar to the Busa language of Papua New Guinea or the related Bissa language of Burkina Faso, Ghana, Togo and Ivory Coast.
+This is extremely similar to the Busa language of Papua New Guinea or the related Bissa language of Burkina Faso, Ghana and Togo.

 The Mande branch consists of Soninke, Songhai, and Mandika branches that slowly evolved due to slavery.

 One person or speaker is called a Busa and more persons/speakers are called Busano and the language of the Busano/Bussawa people is called Bisã.

 The Busa people are one of two subgroups of the Bissa people, the other being the Boko people, who speak the Boko language.
 They are not a clan but a subgroup.
 They are related to the Bariba people, who speak the Bariba language, which is a Gur language.
 The Bissa people proper speak the Bissa language, which is closely related to Busa.

 Geographic distribution

 In Nigeria, Busa is spoken in Borgu LGA of Niger State, in Bagudo LGA of Kebbi State, and in Baruten LGA of Kwara state.
 A number of Busa have migrated to other parts of Nigeria, including Abuja.
 The Busa people are referred to as Bussawa in Hausa.

 The Bokobaru dialect also known as Bokhobaru is spoken mainly in Kayama and Baruten LGA's, Kwara state.

 In Benin, Busa is spoken in Alibori and Borgou departments.
 The Bokobaru dialect is not spoken in Benin.

 Busa language is spoken in cities like Bussa, New Bussa, Bagudo, Kosubosu, Kaiama, Segbana, and Kalalé, and Bokobaru is dominant in the city of Kaiama.

 Bariba, which is a Gur language, is also spoken by the Bussawa.